ywatanabe1989/PyTorch-gaussian-YOLOv3-1D/README.md

 ---
-(Documentation below is about 2D from the original repository)
+(Documentation below was excerpted from the original repository and is about 2D YOLO v3)
 ---

 ## Installation